by Alice Von Kannon

 But when anyone questioned her use of a particular bit of slang, she fired back, guns blazing.
 This meant something to her, far beyond simple research.

-Our language is an enormous part of what we are as human beings, and the words we choose a statement about our place in it.
+Our language is an enormous part of what we are as human beings, and the words we choose a statement about our place in the world.
 This was particularly true in class-obsessed Britain.
 As Henry Higgins once sang, “An Englishman’s way of speaking absolutely classifies him.
 The moment he talks he makes some other Englishman despise him.”
 Heyer's obsession with words was more than a personal foible; it lay at the heart of the world she lived in, as well as the fictional one she built.

 But in the final analysis, every author of historical fiction knows that the world he’s crafting is, in the end, a conceit.
 It’s essentially a fantasyland, no less than Middle Earth or the planet Arrakis.
 History is our anchor to that world, keeping us always connected to the core truths of human nobility and human folly.
 Serious authors of historical fiction live out their lives surrounded by a mountain of minutia, always struggling to “get it right,” to craft a world that at the very least might have been, one that reflects the essentials of that time and place.